TrueWarg/vorbild/README.md

 }
 ```

-If you wont use default config, just will not add this file in template folder.
+If you want to use a default config, just do not add this file to the template folder.

 ### Command